KDE/kinit/README.md

     kicker_LDADD = $(top_builddir)/libkonq/libkonq.la
     kicker_LDFLAGS = $(all_libraries) $(KDE_RPATH)

-The following lines need to be added to make a library version useable by kdeinit:
+The following lines need to be added to make a library version usable by kdeinit:

     lib_LTLIBRARIES = kicker.la